codersforcauses/beginner-2023summer-g4/README.md

 8. [LICENSE](#license)

 ## Concept
 Perth PinPoint is a remake of the popular game "GeoGuessr" within the context of Perth, Western Australia.
+It features several different game modes which will test your knowledge about how well you know the amazing city of Perth.

 ## Features
 Perth PinPoint features 4 gamemodes, including: